Quantum mechanics is wrong, useless, unable to predict any atomic energies.

 The current most-widely used quantum mechanical approximate methods to seemingly get this correlation energy beyond Hartree-Fock is one-pseudo-electron density functional theory (= DFT ) that just artificially chooses fictitious exchange-correlation energy functional and pseudo-potential ( this-p.3-5 ), so DFT is fake ab-initio unable to predict any values.

-The unsolvable useless quantum mechanical Schrödinger equations have to rely on the impractical time-consuming approximation called configuration interaction (= CI, this-p.5-last ).
+The unsolvable useless quantum mechanical Schrödinger equations, which cannot predict anything, have to rely on the impractical time-consuming approximation called configuration interaction (= CI or full-CI or FCI, this-p.5-last, this-p.2-introduction, this-p.6-lower ).

 In this impractical (full) CI, the artificially-chosen trial (fake) wavefunctions (= ΨCID ) are expressed as the linear combination of more than one (unphysical) antisymmetric Slater determinants ( this-p.3-4, this-p.21 ).

-This impractical CI includes the fictional excited atomic wavefunctions ( this-p.8, this-p.8 ).
+This impractical quantum mechanical approximate CI chooses fake trial wavefunctions containing fictional excited atomic wavefunctions ( this-p.8, this-p.8 ) that are impractical, too time-consuming, cannot predict anything.

-↑ The main components of this CI (illegitimately) lowering total energy is the (unreal) exchange energies between (artificially-excited) electrons ( this-p.30-37 ).
+↑ The main mechanism for this CI to (illegitimately) lower total energy is the (unreal) exchange energies between (artificially-excited) electrons ( this-p.30-37, this-6.5.4~ ).

-Because the artificially-chosen excited and ground-state trial wavefunctions are often orthonormal to each other (= integral of these wavefunctions are artificially made to be zero ), which cannot make the exchange energy between two (fictitious) electrons zero ( this-p.1,7, this-p.3 ). which remain as the (fictitious) correlation energy.
+Because the artificially-chosen excited and ground-state trial wavefunctions are often orthonormal to each other (= integral of these wavefunctions are artificially made to be zero ), which cannot make the unphysical exchange energy between two (fictitious) electrons zero ( this-p.1,7, this-p.3 ).

 ↑ Even this impractically time-consuming full CI cannot give (fake) total energies matching experimental values, because multi-electron atoms with more than three electrons cannot use Hylleraas wavefunctions that can give wrong energies lower than the true atomic energies, which disproves quantum mechanics.